-8. Independent Clause Subordinate Clause.
+8. Independent Clause Subordinate Clause .

 The way people write has changed though many people claim otherwise.

 Independent Clause: A group of words with a subject and a main verb that can stand alone as a sentence.
 Sometimes called a main clause.
 Subordinate Clause: A group of words with a subject and a main verb that cannot stand alone as a sentence.
 Sometimes called a dependent clause .
-Conjunctive Adverbs: However, therefore, moreover, furthermore, thus, meanwhile, nonetheless, otherwise, in fact, for example, for instance, in addition, in other words, on the other hand [not a complete list] Coordinating And, but, or, nor, for, so, yet Conjunctions: Subordinating Conjunctions: After, although, as, because, before, if, since, that, though, unless, until, when, where, while Nonrestrictive modifier: A group of modifying words in the middle of a sentence.
+Conjunctive Adverbs: however, therefore, moreover, furthermore, thus, meanwhile, nonetheless, otherwise, in fact, for example, for instance, in addition, in other words, on the other hand [not a complete list] Coordinating and, but, or, nor, for, so, yet Conjunctions: Subordinating after, although, as, because, before, if, since, that, though, unless, Conjunctions: until, when, where, while

+Nonrestrictive modifier: A group of modifying words in the middle of a sentence.
 When removed, the main meaning of the sentence remains the same.
+Commas are used before and after it.
 Restrictive modifier: A group of modifying words in the middle of a sentence that convey information necessary to understanding the meaning of the sentence.
 No commas are used.
 When "that" is used to begin the clause, it is automatically a restrictive modifier.